[ad_1]

 Meanwhile, according to a Reuters report, Middle Eastern countries, including Oman and Qatar, are the main buyers of eggs from India, but over the past few months, Indian hatcheries have received large orders from surprising quarters as output fell in some of the world’s top suppliers.
 The biggest such unexpected order came from Malaysia, which used to export eggs to Singapore and other Asian countries.

-“The outbreak of highly pathogenic avian influenza, commonly called bird flu, has curtailed supplies of eggs and chicken in many countries around the globe, pressuring already high food prices and triggering trade restrictions from countries that import poultry,” the agency had reported.
+“The outbreak of highly pathogenic avian influenza, commonly called bird flu, has curtailed supplies of eggs and chicken in many countries around the globe, pressuring already high food prices and triggering trade restrictions from countries that import poultry,” the news agency had reported.
 CLICK HERE FOR FULL REPORT

 [ad_2]